 IDENTIFYING POLLINATORS

-When thinking about pollinators, most people think of insects – specifically bees.
+When thinking about pollinators, most people think of bees.
 Although bees are common pollinators, many other groups of insects, as well as birds and small mammals are also important pollinators.
-Within our Pollinator Profiles page, we have included bees & wasps (Hymenoptera), flies (Diptera), beetles (Coleoptera), butterflies & moths (Lepidoptera), and hummingbirds.
+Within our Pollinator Profiles page, we have included many insect Families, such as bees & wasps (Hymenoptera), flies (Diptera), beetles (Coleoptera), and butterflies & moths (Lepidoptera).
+Hummingbirds are also considered as pollinators since they transfer pollen as they fly from flower to flower.

 HELP US TRACK LOCAL POLLINATORS